Quantifying and using uncertainty in Bayesian deep learning systems for robust UAV navigation

 title = {Quantifying and Using Uncertainty in Deep Learning-based UAV Navigation},

-author = {Arnez Yagualca, Fabio Alejandro},journal = {Fabio Arnez - Personal Website},
+author = {Arnez Yagualca, Fabio Alejandro},journal = {Fabio Arnez - Website},

 year = {2025},